railsbridge/docs/sites/en/learn-to-code/learn_to_code.md

 ## And if you and your pair finish early...

 * Let us know!
-* Start working on my Ruby For Programmers lessons
+* Start working on Ruby For Programmers lessons
   * http://testfirst.org
   * http://codelikethis.com/lessons/
 * Build a Rails website